 The IRS defines the tax year (January 1 through December 31) as an annual accounting period for reporting income and expenses.
 You are required to file your tax return by mid-April in the following year.

-The IRS individual income tax filing deadline (including Forms 1040-NR or 1040-NR-EZ, with 8843) is April 15.
+The IRS individual income tax filing deadline (including Form 1040-NR with 8843) is April 15.
 If April 15 falls on a weekend or holiday (including Patriot’s Day for residents of MA and ME), the federal deadline will fall on the next business day.
 Even if you are no longer living in the U.S., you are required to file a return by the stated deadlines.

 Extension of Time to File